lmas/thesis/thesis.typ

 Matrix Profile, and other associated values such as data sizes and a best-so-far score.
-The new function _Push_ will add a raw value to the data queue, making sure it doesn't overflow, and then call _processBackward_ to calculate the discord score in a similar manner as previously shown in @dampalgo.
+The new function _Push_ will add a raw value to the data queue, making sure it does not overflow, and then call _processBackward_ to calculate the discord score in a similar manner as previously shown in @dampalgo.
 The score is kept in the internal Matrix Profile for future calculations and is then finally returned back to the user.